-Ten most common game shooting faults
+Ten of the most common game shooting faults

 As a professional game shooting instructor and vastly experienced game Shot, Simon Ward has seen every conceivable game shooting fault in the book.
 But over the years, he has identified 10 that seem to crop up more often than others.